FirebaseExtended/emberfire/README.md

 ```

 You can manipulate any child of the object directly and changes will
-automatically be synchronized with Firebae, both to and from the server.
+automatically be synchronized with Firebase, both to and from the server.
 For example, the following template:

 ```html